All planning checklists

 Check in with the bride

-Make sure the bride is happy and enjoying her special weekend.
+Make sure the bride is happy and not overwhelmed by the schedule.

 Easy·Medium impact